 Anytime you add a new animal to your family, there is a lot to learn!
 It’s always best to read & research as much as you can before you get a new animal, but there are just some things you can only learn from experience.
 Check out these lessons we learned from our first month as bunny owners.

 Before bringing our babies home, we researched online the best kinds of litter to use in their litter box and for bedding.
 After many searches, we settled on natural paper bedding as being safest for rabbits & providing great odor control.

 All those little bits of paper get stuck in their fur!
 If you don’t pick them all out, mats can start to form around them (and you don’t want paper bits in your fiber).
-True, it does make them look like they are always just coming from a big bunny party, but picking paper bits out of their fur is not something I want to add to my bunny chore list.
+While I appreciated how it made them look like they are always coming from a big bunny party, picking paper bits out of their fur is not something I want to add to my bunny chore list.
 For their litter box, we have switched to a paper pellet type litter.
 It is heavy enough that it doesn’t get tangled in their fur, and I haven’t noticed any difference for better or worse with odor control.

 Rabbits are smart little escape artists

 I had seen the wild rabbits in my yard squeeze into impossibly small holes to get under the fence, but it didn’t really dawn on me that my domestic rabbits would do the same.
 Admittedly, we were a little slow in finishing the rabbit’s yard.
 They had a 10×15 picket fenced yard they are allowed to play in during the day.
 We installed hardware cloth wire on the lower two feet of the fence.
 We also buried hardware cloth 2 feet down around the entire perimeter to prevent predators from digging in and rabbits from digging out.